- 1 FCFs

 The FCF (Flux Conversion Factor), is the value needed to convert data from pW to Jy.
 The FCF is calculated by observing one of our ‘calibrators’, which are bright point-sources having well-known flux densities.
 Our primary calibrators are Mars and Uranus; see also our list of secondary calibrators (most commonly used are CRL2688, CRL618, and Arp220).

-The above process will yield several FCF values in a log.calstats file created in the directory in which it is run.
-The precise FCF value you will want to apply to your own data will depend on what you intend to do with the data i.e. investigate surface-brightness, or aperture photometry as opposed to measuring absolute peak flux densities.
+There are two types of FCF value, and the one you will want to apply to your own data depends on what you intend to do with the data i.e. investigate surface-brightness/perform aperture photometry as opposed to measuring absolute peak flux densities.

 - The peak (or beam) FCF: